 4. Update your messaging

-Update your referral messaging every time there is a change to the program.
-For example, if you had a November program that had a title specific to Thanksgiving you don’t want your customers sharing that in the middle of February.
-Plus, if customers see something that doesn’t make sense, they will probably not post it.
-You also want to make sure incentives and rules are updated so that your customers are always sharing the most relevant information.
+It’s best to update your referral messaging every time there’s a change to the program.
+For example, if you had a November program with a title specific to Thanksgiving, you don’t want your customers sharing that in the middle of February.
+Also make sure any rewards and rules are updated, so your customers are always sharing the most recent information.

-This also gives you another opportunity to reach out to customers.
-Let them know of the new program name and of any of the changes you have recently made to the program.
+Updates also give you another opportunity to reach out to customers.
 The more you keep your customers in the loop, the higher their engagement will be.

-People want to know your referral program is legit and that you’re going to reward them.
-By giving a higher reward for the first referral then making the following referrals smaller, you provide that extra incentive to engage and get started with your referral program.
-Once a member has tasted a victory and knows your referral program is legitimate, they will be more eager to continue referring their friends and network.
+A main motivation for referrals is the reward.
+By giving a larger reward for the first referral, then making the following referrals smaller, you provide that extra incentive to engage and get started with your referral program.
+Plus, once a member has tasted a victory and knows your referral program is legitimate, they will be more eager to continue referring their friends and network.

 Alternatively, you can start with a smaller reward, and then have members work their way up to larger ones.
 For example, maybe a member will earn $25 for their first five referrals.
 Then, they earn $50 for every referral after that.
 Giving members something to work toward adds an element of gamification, and creating dimensions in your reward structure can increase engagement.

 Keep your members on their toes by changing your referral program rewards.